NigelFinegan5p/project-1/README.md

 Using a service like this to deploy on our website would instantly streamline customer service leads and provide accurate answers to requests and questions in real time.

-On the SEO services page & about us page we would like to create custom banners for each page creating a level of individuality with the brand framework for each page.
+On the SEO services page & about us page we would like to create custom banners for each page creating a level of individuality within the brand framework for each page.

 <br>
 <br>